I built and launched my first course on Micro PE: How to Buy A Small Business at IndiePE.com.

 The biggest thing to increase the conversion rate is social proof.

-I also started adding testimonials.
+So I started adding testimonials.
 Perhaps I should of incentivized the pre-orders to complete the course with a refund for the first person or something like that.
 This would have helped me to get more testimonials faster.

 Adding a Micro-PE Community

 I had so many amazing people sign up for the course, I thought it would be a shame not to connect everyone.
-I set up a community in Circle after looking at all the options and gave all early orders lifetime access.
+I set up a community in Discord after looking at all the options and gave all early orders lifetime access.

 I think the community will be the most valuable piece of Indie PE in the long run.
 A community leads to network effects and allows members to learn from each other.
 The search function will become a gold mine of information as people post about their acquisition stories and issues.